lmchvz/SQL-Challenge/README.md

-## SQL Challenge - Employee Database
+## SQL Analysis - Employee Database

 The objective of this research project is to analyze the corporation’s employees from the 1980s and 1990s.
 The employee data is saved in [6 separate CSV files](EmployeeSQL/data)